-Sony has finally revealed the price of the PlayStation 5 — the Standard Edition is $499, and the Digital Edition will set you back $399.
-Unlike the new Xbox models, there’s not a significant difference in processing power here.
+The PlayStation 5 has two different prices — the Standard Edition is $499, and the Digital Edition will set you back $399.
+Unlike the new Xbox models, there’s no significant difference in processing power here.
 The key difference is how you’ll manage your library of games.
 The more expensive PS5 has a disc drive, but the $399 model does not.
 With 825 GB on each Sony console, your onboard storage space is going to fill up awfully fast.

-With that in mind, the Inverse games team shared their thoughts on which PS5 model they plan to purchase, and the results are surprisingly lopsided.
-Here’s how we plan to spend our hard-earned cash come November.
+With that in mind, the Inverse games team shared their thoughts on which PS5 model they purchased, and the results are surprisingly lopsided.
+Here’s how we spent our hard-earned cash.

 Also, for games that are a year or two old, I find the discounts on physical copies from retailers like Target and Best Buy are often more compelling than digital discounts in the PlayStation store.
 I missed God of War 2018 when it first came out, but got a hard copy later that year on Black Friday for $20, and now I won’t shut up about that game.
 Maybe it’s just me, but I don’t really go to the PlayStation store just to browse or make impulse purchases.